 Ad Gentes (Chapter IV, 38): "In Missionary Cooperation it is right that the Pontifical Mission Societies should be given the first place, as they give Catholics a truly universal and missionary outlook and a means for an effective collection of funds."

-Now known as Mission Together, the Holy Childhood Society in England and Wales used to be known as 'Black Babies', 'Mission Club' or 'Missionary Childhood'.
+Now known as Mission Together, the Holy Childhood Society in England and Wales has been known as 'Black Babies', 'Mission Club' or 'Missionary Childhood' over the years.

 They have also responded in prayer; the Mission Together Prayer is said in schools throughout the country, in classrooms at the start and end of each day, at home in the evenings and in assemblies.
 In 2010-11, the Mission Together Prayer was said over 500,000 times!

-This year the children of England and Wales are supporting projects in India, and we are asking you to join us in our mission to build a better future for children.
-You can find out more by downloading our Journey to India materials and by booking a Mission Together assembly.
+This year the children of England and Wales are supporting projects in Zambia, and we are asking you to join us in our mission to build a better future for children overseas.
+You can find out more by downloading our Together in Zambia materials and by booking a Mission Together assembly.